What Are Delivery Challans?

 - When you are transporting goods for job work

-Under any of these circumstances, a delivery challan can be issued.
+- Under any of these circumstances, you can issue a delivery challan .

 The Bottom Line

-Record keeping is a vital culture worth being cultivated by any successful business organization.
+Record keeping is a vital culture worth of cultivation by any successful business organization.
 In record keeping, books of account and other relevant documents must be maintained.
 One such document is the delivery challan.
+Where they do not require a person to carry an e-way bill under CGST rules rule 55A of CGST Rules inserted w.e.f.
+23-1-2018 and where there is no requirement of tax invoice or Bill of Supply , the Challan should accompany the goods.